greenstevester/cornerstone/README.md

 - [ ] finish WPA support (pulled out for now)
 - [x] add unit and e2e testing support
 - [x] clean-up sample code (apply tslint fixes)
+ [ ] Build SPA or component lib or hybrid with a single webpack setup
-- [ ] problem with uglify and stacktraces in dev mode.
+- [ ] Build workshop and app with a single webpack setup
-- [ ] setup webpack so that components get built only once so they can be shared between the app and the workshop.
+- [ ] Find some way to share services... thinking that there should be some event-based approach